Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Materials and methods

 \subsubsection{Baselines and Ablations}

-We compare \methodnameabbrev{} to the following baselines and ablations: hand-crafted, image-based features (``CellProfiler''); an image-only, self-supervised contrastive learning model (``SimCLR''); and a CLIP-based multi-modal model that aligns image and chemical compound representations (``CLIP'').
+We compared \methodnameabbrev{} to the following baselines and ablations: hand-crafted, image-based features (``CellProfiler''); an image-only, self-supervised contrastive learning model (``SimCLR''); and a CLIP-based multi-modal model that aligns image and chemical compound representations (``CLIP'').

 CellProfiler~\cite{mcquin2018cellprofiler} features -- which are hand-designed, image-based texture, shape, and intensity features -- were provided by and downloaded from the JUMP-CP dataset \cite{chandrasekaran2023jump}.
 Models trained using SimCLR \cite{chen2020simple} provided an image-only, self-supervised contrastive learning baseline to validate our strategy of integrating chemical compound information in a multi-modal framework.
-To specifically evaluate the counterfactual aspect of the \methodnameabbrev{} framework, we trained multi-modal baseline models using CLIP \cite{radford2021learning}, which directly aligns image and chemical compound representations in a shared embedding space.
+To specifically evaluate if \methodnameabbrev{} treating perturbations as treatments was effective, we trained multi-modal baseline models using CLIP \cite{radford2021learning}, which directly aligns image and chemical compound representations in a shared embedding space.
 A CLIP-based approach for multimodal learning between microscopy images and chemical compounds was previously proposed by CLOOME ~\cite{sanchez2023cloome} and extended in MolPhenix~\cite{fradkin2024molecules}.
 As these works use different architectures, datasets, and pre-trained models, they do not provide appropriate baseline controls to \methodnameabbrev{}.
-We train a CLIP baseline model using the same dataset and encoder architectures as \methodnameabbrev{} to enable direct comparison of the method itself, instead of transferring these models, which could result in disparities in performance from these other factors.
+We trained a CLIP baseline model using the same dataset and encoder architectures as \methodnameabbrev{} to enable direct comparison of the method itself, instead of transferring these models, which could result in disparities in performance from these other factors.
 Thus, we refer to the resulting baseline model as ``CLIP.''

-Both the SimCLR and CLIP models use the same architectures, dataset, and stopping criterion as \methodnameabbrev{} in Section \ref{sec:training}, when applicable to the model (i.e., SimCLR and CLIP also use ResNet101 pre-trained on ImageNet, while CLIP also uses our ECFP4-based compound encoder trained from scratch).
+Both the SimCLR and CLIP models use the same architectures, dataset, and stopping criterion as \methodnameabbrev{} listed in the Archiecture and Training Details, when applicable to the model (i.e., SimCLR and CLIP also use ResNet101 pre-trained on ImageNet, while CLIP also uses our ECFP4-based compound encoder trained from scratch).
 All models are trained $3$ times with distinct random seeds.
+We also test features extracted from the ResNet101 pre-trained encoder that we initialized SimCLR and CLIP with, with no further training, to confirm that SimCLR and CLIP improve over this initialization.